webpy/webpy.github.com/docs/0.3/apps/subdir.md

 ---
 layout: default
-title: Subdir webpy app
+title: Subdir application
 ---

-# Subdir webpy app

-# Subdir Application
+# Subdir application

 A subdir application lets you run various mount points on the same hostname, but switched based on directory mount point.